Skip to main content

 4 mentions Positive Neutral Negative

 The story is praised for its warm, interactive, and uplifting narrative, especially highlighting positive representation of young queer characters.
-It appeals to fans of chill, story-driven games, though some users suggest reconsidering certain plot elements involving homophobia.
+While the overall tone is chill and story-driven, some users hope for adjustments to certain plot elements involving homophobia.

 • “It was particularly uplifting to hear stories about young queer characters getting to live their best lives, with homophobia only being a plot concern for one of them.”